Family picture

 Illya Azaroff, AIA

 Alex Liu, Americas Region ESG Manager, Delta Electronics, stressed the importance of energy efficiency in buildings, which is a focus of the Delta Electronics Foundation.
-He noted projects that have included rebuilding schools after typhoons and earthquakes and building “green data centers.”
+He noted projects have included rebuilding schools after typhoons and earthquakes and building “green data centers.”
 Liu stressed the need for energy management, “which becomes the biggest challenge” for achieving and sustaining net-zero buildings, particularly as artificial intelligence and other technologies create new energy demands.
-This challenge also can be a solution, Liu noted, as it pushes companies to create more energy efficient technologies and to push cooling solutions.
+This challenge can also be a solution, Liu noted, as it pushes companies to create more energy efficient technologies and to push cooling solutions.

 In a second round of interventions, panelists focused on the challenges of unlocking finance for built-environment solutions, noting the need to think first about people and their livelihoods and for more actionable data.

-Azaroff said that the tremendous wealth of Indigenous communities needs to be properly evaluated in order to change the “thinking in the financial stack.”
+Azaroff said that the tremendous wealth of Indigenous communities must be properly evaluated in order to change the “thinking in the financial stack.”
 He urged creating “true equity” and to see resilience and sustainability as “two sides of the same coin.”
 Azaroff also stressed that traditional building techniques stretching back over the generations often withstand disasters far better than modern building techniques.
 He called for embracing “a different ethos of how to design and create resilient futures.”

 Mina Hasman, Royal Institute of British Architects